umd-mith/sg-data/data/intro/clean/introduction.md

 night that it originally began with the words "It was on a dreary night of November."
-That is to say, Victor committed psychic suicide that night when he created the monster: his pursuit of knowledge caused him to destroy love, to "procrastinate" and to "weaken" his "affections"--in effect to deal his heart a mortal wound, the heart represented by Clerval ("the image of [his] former self") and by Elizabeth (called the "living spirit of love" in *1831*, page 25; for the other quotations
+That is to say, Victor committed psychic suicide that night when he created the monster: his pursuit of knowledge caused him to destroy love, to "procrastinate" and to "weaken" his "affections"---in effect to deal his heart a mortal wound, the heart represented by Clerval ("the image of [his] former self") and by Elizabeth (called the "living spirit of love" in *1831*, page 25; for the other quotations